 You’ve heard of HIPAA.
-You know it’s best practice to be HIPAA compliant in patient care, that it’s mandatory if you take insurance, and important regardless as a measure to protect the health information of your clients.
+It’s best practice to be HIPAA compliant in patient care and that it’s mandatory if you take insurance.
+It’s important regardless as a measure to protect the health information of your clients..

 HIPAA, which stands for the Health Insurance Portability and Accountability Act, was passed in 1996 to ensure that a patient’s health information would be protected in a consistent and secure manner by all health professionals.
 The most relevant section for RD private practices is Title II, or the Administrative Simplification provisions.
 Title II is focused specifically on maintaining the privacy and security of patients’ health information (PHI) and setting guidelines for how health information should be shared and sent electronically.